Terms & conditions

 - not act in a way that will interfere with or disrupt AMICI Tech's business.

 3.2 Responsibility for Usage of Services

-- The Customer is solely responsible for all lodgements of Customer Requests under their unique username and password.
+- The Customer is solely responsible for all lodgements of Customer Requests and Applications under their unique username and password.

 - Customers cannot share login access to employers, friends, family under any circumstances, they must notify AMICI Tech if anything extraordinary, by email at firstname.lastname@example.org.